lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 For example, the current value of lock bits, life cycle state or clock calibration value.
 These values are stored in OTP as plaintext.

-Secret partitions contain data that are critical to security, for example flash scrambling keys, device root secret and unlock tokens.
+Secret partitions contain data that are critical to security, for example FLASH scrambling keys, device root secret and unlock tokens.
 These values are stored scrambled in OTP, and are descrambled upon read.
 The currently employed cipher is PRESENT, as it lends itself well to iterative decomposition, and it is a proven lightweight block cipher (see also [PRESENT Scrambling Primitive]({{< relref "hw/ip/prim/doc/prim_present.md" >}}).
 The usage of a block cipher however implies that the secret partitions can only be written in 64bit chunks.